 Like any other complex task, managing cancer treatment requires making the right decision at the right time.
 Diagnosing cancer at an early stage often leads to a higher probability of preventing fatal consequences.
 Contrary to popular belief, cancer isn’t unbeatable.
 Don’t believe us?
 Just ask the thousands of cancer survivors out there.
 Sure, you’ll be down and out when you get to know about your illness; you’ll want to cut off from friends, family, or your co-workers.
 However, a cancer diagnosis doesn’t always mean imminent death.

 That said, cancer can spread inside a human’s body quickly if patients don’t get treatment right away.
 Furthermore, treatments can vary from cancer type to its stage.
 Some might require chemotherapy, while others you can kill through radiotherapy.
 Carefully planning and managing your treatment plan is key to increasing your chances of outliving the ailment.
-So, if you don’t know where to begin, listed below are a few steps that’ll help you plan out your cancer treatment.
+So, if you don’t know where to begin, listed below are a few steps that’ll help you plan out your colon cancer treatment.

 Step 1: Set Some Ground rules

 Before you decide to explore treatment options, you have to set some ground rules.
 You’ll find it relatively easy to choose your treatment plan if you:

 Your oncologist can provide you with estimates about what to expect from every treatment type.
 You may be willing to go through the side effects depending on the benefits of the treatment type you chose.
 It is a wise decision to share your preferences with your doctor beforehand.